informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

             verifiedLS,result := VerifyToTarget(primary,
 			                                    root_of_trust,
 												nextHeight);
-			//TODO: in verifytotarget return only verification chain if result == ResultFailure {
+			// TODO: in verifytotarget return only verification chain if result == ResultFailure {
 				// pick new primary (promote a secondary to primary)
 				/// and delete all lightblocks above